Paginated RSS reader

 Is it private?

 Yes.
 There are no third-party trackers, no advertising, and no engagement profiling.
-If you read without an account, nothing leaves your device.
-If you add an account for sync, only your feeds and reading state are stored — never sold, never analyzed.
+Read without an account and nothing leaves your device.
+Turn on iCloud sync and your reading stays in your own private iCloud — we never see it.
+Or add a free PageFeed account to sync the web and Android, and only your feeds and reading state are stored — never sold, never analyzed.

 Is it fair to the sites I read?